fairyeszhuo/GEO4962-2021/_episodes/05-psyplot-simple_case.md

 <img src="../fig/test-0009-01_T_reversed.png" width="800">

-The vertical axis is labelled as "hybrid level at midpoints".
-Again, not pressure levels but still we usually use the log to plot it as it is more intuitive to analyze.
+For pressure levels, we usually use the log to plot it as it is more intuitive to analyze.
 For this, go to the tab "Grid" and change the units of the vertical axis from "scalar" to "Log10".

 ~~~
 ds.T.mean(dim='lon').plot(cmap=load_cmap('vik'))